electronPath/DIY-IR-intervalometer-for-Canon-EOS-M3/README.md

 # DIY-IR-intervalometer-for-Canon-EOS-M3

-This device also should work with other Canon cameras that have an IR receiver.
+This device should work with Canon cameras that have an IR receiver.
 Or you can replace LED with a transistor and adapt the device and program to work with cameras that accept a stereo (3 pole) 2.5 mm jack plug.
 Also, you can adapt the program to work with Nikon cameras too!
 Here is a link to a tutorial from adafruit.
 (I don't have a Nikon camera to test it ...) https://learn.adafruit.com/ir-sensor/making-an-intervalometer